Bug Bounty Program

 Where can I get a copy of the report/certificate?

-Results of penetration tests are not shared with anyone outside of OneLogin.
+Results of bug bounty programs are not shared with anyone outside of OneLogin.